lostsh/Microservices/README.md

 ### Store data
 - The `auth` app uses a redis database to store the users' passwords
 - The `score` app uses a redis database to store the users' scores

+### Monitoring details

+Grafana is running on port `3004` and Prometheus is running on port `9090`

+Logs are stored in a loki database running on port `3100`

+If you want to visualize the logs, you can go to `localhost:3004` and add a new datasource with the url `http://loki:3100`

+To visualize the metrics, you can go to `localhost:3004` and add a new datasource with the url `http://prometheus:9090`

+Node exporter is running on port `9100`, you can vizualize the metrics on `http://localhost:9100/metrics`

 ### API Organisation